Diabetic ketoacidosis (DKA) is a serious condition that affects people with type 1 diabetes, and occasionally those with type 2 diabetes.

 - feeling or being sick

-- sweet or fruity-smelling breath (like nail varnish or pear drop sweets)
+- sweet or fruity-smelling breath (like nail polish remover or pear drop sweets)

 - passing out.